AVG vs. Malwarebytes 2025: AVG Comes Out on Top

 • Premium features include a VPN, ad blocker, identity theft services, and more

-Malwarebytes and AVG regularly top the best antivirus lists, but which one is best for you depends on the features you need.
-AVG antivirus is a good option if you want an antivirus program that won’t interrupt your flow.
-It boasts a near-perfect protection rating in third-party testing, which makes it a top contender when you want security protection you can trust.
+Malwarebytes and AVG regularly top the best antivirus lists, but we recommend AVG overall if you want an antivirus program that won’t interrupt your flow.
+It boasts a near-perfect protection rating in third-party testing, making it a top contender for trusted security protection.

 While Malwarebytes is also a top-tier antivirus, you won’t get as much of a benefit if you’re an Apple user, as some features aren’t available for Macs or iPhones.
 Windows users will also miss out on a firewall with Malwarebytes — but we do like its 60-day money-back guarantee.